dzikoysk/reposilite/reposilite-site/docs/authorization.md

 * Name - the short name associated with token
 * Secret - generated secret token used to access associated path
 * Permissions - the permissions associated with token
+* Routes - list of paths and their permissions covered by the current token

+### Permission
+Currently supported permissions:
+* `m` - marks token as manager's *(admin)* token, grants full access to any path in the repository and allows you to access remote CLI through the dashboard

 ### Generate token
 Tokens are generated using the `token-generate` command in Reposilite CLI: